-NMB Bank Limited Facility 16.4
+16.4 NMB Bank Limited Facility

 This loan is a facility to finance business expansion and was issued on 03 October 2018.
 The facility is repayable monthly over a three year period to 31 September 2021.
-5 million is short term and due in the month of February 2020.
+ZWL5 million is short term and due in February 2020.

 Security details of the loan are as follows:

-Covenant details of the loan are as follows
+Covenant details of the loan are as follows:

 - Non-Performing loans(NPL)< 10%

-- Insurance of Company's property and assets Portfolio at risk (PAR) < 10%;
+- Insurance of Company's property and assets

+- Portfolio at risk (PAR) < 10%;

 - Cost to Income Ratio

 - Capital adequacy ratio > 15%

-- No drawdowns are to repay shareholder loans Minimum monthly deposits of ZWL5 million.
+- No drawdowns are to repay shareholder loans

+- Minimum monthly deposits of ZWL5 million.

-Reserve Bank of Zimbabwe Facility 16.5
+16.5 Reserve Bank of Zimbabwe Facility

-The loan is a facility specifically issued to finance the agricultural sector on 20 February 2018 and is repayable on 7 March 2020.
-Interest is charged at 3.5% and is payable monthly.
+The loan is a facility specifically issued to finance the agricultural sector.
+It was accessed on 20 February 2018 and is repayable on 7 March 2020.
+Interest is charged at 3.5% per annum and is payable monthly.

-The company accessed additional ZWL30 million at 9% per annum during the period.
-Security was offered by Al Shalms Global and the fee is charged at 27%.
+The company accessed an additional ZWL30 million at 9% per annum during the period.
+Security was offered by Al Shalms Global at 27% per annum.
 Details of the loan are as follows:

-Cession and pledge of Treasury Bills, or any other bonds as shall be acceptable to the Reserve Bank of Zimbabwe; A first ranked mortgage bond over the Borrower's immovable property.
+- Cession and pledge of Treasury Bills, or any other bonds as shall be acceptable to the Reserve Bank of Zimbabwe; - A first ranked mortgage bond over the Borrower's immovable property.